-A field guide emerging from the long-term curatorial project “Sick Time, Sleepy Time, Crip Time: Against Capitalism’s Temporal Bullying” (2017-20).
-This peripatetic group exhibition was part of a wave of programs that brought discourses on health, disability, and accessibility into the contemporary art mainstream.
+A field guide on making accessible worlds emerging from the long-term curatorial project “Sick Time, Sleepy Time, Crip Time: Against Capitalism’s Temporal Bullying” (2016-20).
+This peripatetic group exhibition was part of a wave of programs that brought discourses on health, disability, race, and accessibility into Western contemporary art’s mainstream.

 Artists within engaged time, rest, healing, disabled life, and care as artistic material and concern.
 At the project’s core was the pairing of artists with community groups sustaining alternative infrastructures of care with people with chronic illnesses, young single mothers, women transitioning out of the carceral system, refugees and asylum seekers, and activists experiencing burn-out.

 A new book, accessible website, and public programs series share a map drawn by involved artists, curators, and on-the-ground cultural and community organizers towards possible emancipatory futures centered on racial justice, healing justice, reparative justice, disability justice, and climate justice.
 A space for reflection on the project and field guide of approaches, the book includes a series of “tools” or poetic and adaptable regulatory guides towards better care for various parties involved in creative projects, which are contextualized by “case studies” detailing use.